Pest plants (New Zealand)

 There are many organisations that work hard to try to prevent pest plants from impacting our native environment.

-This government organisation helps stop pests and diseases from entering the country.
+This government organisation includes Biosecurity New Zealand who helps stop pests and diseases from entering the country.
 They also work to remove and control the impact of pests and diseases that are already there.

-• Explore the National Pest Plants Accord, an agreement between New Zealand government departments, councils and plant producers to make sure that pest plants are controlled, and cannot be sold or grown in New Zealand.
+• Find out about the National Pest Plants Accord, an agreement between New Zealand government departments, councils and plant producers to make sure that pest plants are controlled, and cannot be sold or grown in New Zealand.

-• The NPPA online plant list has pictures, legal status of plants, the impact plants have on the environment and links to more information.
+• The Pest and disease search has pictures, legal status of plants, the impact plants have on the environment and links to more information.
 Make sure you choose Land plants or Marine or freshwater plants.

 Waikato Regional Council